Camp Claiborne Louisiana WWII Army Camp

 Alexandria in 1940 extended only a few blocks west of Chester Street, and the outskirts of town were favorite places for the Army to set up their 155 millimeter cannon and anti-aircraft installations.
 Sometimes soldiers would permit children to peek through their range finders and climb all over the cannons.
 Occasionally, opposing forces would engage in a battle and children would fill their pockets with spent blank rifle cartridges.

 Many local Central Louisiana citizens assisted at, and worked at, the Camp, such as James Wilbur Phillips, Sr., of Boyce, employed by the Alexandria Coca-Cola Bottling Company.
-He is shown in the photograph above, second from the right along with other drivers from the Alexandria Coca-Cola Bottling Company at Camp Claiborne, September 12, 1942.
+He is shown in the photograph below, second from the right along with other drivers from the Alexandria Coca-Cola Bottling Company at Camp Claiborne, September 12, 1942.

 Thanks to Bill Phillips of Springfield, Oregon for providing this picture of his father, and the other Coca-Cola delivery men.